mobily-enterprises/jsonreststores/README.md

 * `incomingHeaders` and `outgoingHeaders` (array of objects).
 The headers: the incoming ones will affect how the method works, and the outgoing will provide extra information.
 For example PUT and POST methods will set the `Location` header.
 En entry could be:
    { 'Location': "Since this store implements `get`, this header will be set as the URL where the item can be retrieved" }`

-However, each method will then return a different set of responses.
+However, each method will then return a different set of pieces of information, depending on what they do.
+For example:

 #### `getQuery`